Rayz224/rosboard/README.md

 # ROSboard (rayz224's fork)

-## My changes
+## New features

-- Dockerized the project
+- [x] Dockerized the project
-- Added support for changing the layout (moving panels)
+- [x] Basic support for changing the layout (moving panels)
-  - Added support for saving and loading custom layouts
+- [x] Support for visualizing long string messages
-- Added support for resizing panels
+- [ ] Support for saving and loading custom layouts
-- Added support for visualizing long string messages
+- [ ] Support for resizing panels

 ## Usage as a docker image